MCAT Writing Score

 Know Your Score for the Writing Section of MCAT

-The MCAT writing score is given in the form of a grade along with the total score you have received for the other sections of MCAT.
-The writing section of MCAT is scored twice, once by an examiner and the second time by a computer.
+The writing section score is given in the form of a grade along with the total score you have received for the other sections of MCAT.
+The writing section of the test is scored twice, once by an examiner and the second time by a computer.
 In the writing section you are required to write two passages reflecting your analytical and critical skills.
 Thus, you will receive 2 sets of scores for each of the passages written by you.
-The sum of these 4 separate scores represents the 'raw score' that you have received for this section of MCAT.
+The sum of these 4 separate scores represents the 'raw score' that you have received for this section of the test.
 This 'raw score' is now converted to a grade.

-The grade you receive is your MCAT writing score.
+The grade you receive is your writing score.
 Your grade can range from 'J' to 'T' with 'J' representing the lowest grade and 'T' the highest.
-For example if you have received a total score of 42 by adding the scores that you have received in the Physical Sciences, Verbal Reasoning and Biological Sciences sections of MCAT and your MCAT writing score is J then your MCAT score is '42J'.
-Usually the average writing score received by candidates appearing for MCAT is 'O'.
+For example if you have received a total score of 42 by adding the scores that you have received in the Physical Sciences, Verbal Reasoning and Biological Sciences sections of the test and your writing score is J then your test score is '42J'.
+Usually the average writing score received by candidates appearing for the test is 'O'.

 Things to Remember While Solving the Writing Section